TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 IconProvider
 ------------

-The TYPO3 Core ships two icon providers which can be used:
+The TYPO3 Core ships two icon providers which can be used straight away:

 * :php:`BitmapIconProvider` – For all kinds of bitmap icons (GIF, PNG, JPEG, etc.)
 * :php:`SvgIconProvider` – For SVG icons

 .. versionchanged:: 12.0
-   The :php:`FontawesomeIconProvider` was available since version 11.5 und removed from Core in 12.0.
+   The :php:`FontawesomeIconProvider` has been available since version 11.5 and was removed from the Core in 12.0.
 You can use the polyfill extension from `friendsoftypo3/fontawesome-provider <https://github.com/friendsoftypo3/fontawesome-provider>`__ which is also compatible with TYPO3 v11.

-In case you need a custom icon provider, you can add your own by writing a class which implements the :php:`IconProviderInterface`.
+If require need a custom icon provider, you can add your own by writing a class which implements the :php:`IconProviderInterface`.

 .. _icon-usage: